 - Eligible students must reside in Tompkins or a surrounding county.

 - FLRC membership is not required.

-- Applicants should include two letters of recommendations, one from a teacher and one from a coach.
+Applicants should include two letters of recommendation, one from a teacher and one from a coach.
 Please do not send complete transcripts or additional material for consideration as these will not be reviewed.